Bonjour, are you looking for the perfect name for your cat in French?

 - Le chat noir / Luh-Shaw-Nwoire/: The black cat

-Cat names in French for White cats
+French Cat names for white cats

 - Artique /Ar-Teek/: Arctic